samrood/beer_reviews/ReadMe.md

 ## Binary Classification on Beer Reivews
-My overall objective of this porject is to use user reviews on beers from BeerAdvocate to predict if a user will enjoy a beer type or not based on their other reviews.
+My overall objective of this project is to use user reviews on beers from BeerAdvocate to predict if a user will enjoy a beer type or not based on their other reviews.

 ### Data Collecting and Cleaning - noteboook